 ROSEN, A TOP RANKED FIRM, Encourages TuSimple Holdings Inc. Investors With Losses to Secure Counsel Before Important Deadline in Securities Class Action – TSP

-/EIN News/ -- NEW YORK, Sept.
-24, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of TuSimple Holdings Inc. (NASDAQ: TSP): (i) pursuant and/or traceable to the offering documents issued in connection with the Company’s initial public offering conducted on or about April 15, 2021 (the “IPO”); and/or (ii) between April 15, 2021 and August 1, 2022, both dates inclusive (the “Class Period”), of the important October 31, 2022 lead plaintiff deadline.
+NEW YORK, Sept.
+24, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of TuSimple Holdings Inc. TSP: (i) pursuant and/or traceable to the offering documents issued in connection with the Company's initial public offering conducted on or about April 15, 2021 (the "IPO"); and/or (ii) between April 15, 2021 and August 1, 2022, both dates inclusive (the "Class Period"), of the important October 31, 2022 lead plaintiff deadline.

 SO WHAT: If you purchased TuSimple securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.